-As part of their offerings, wealth management firms normally require a minimum account size.
-Minimum new account size varies widely across the wealth management industry.
+As part of their offerings, wealth management and financial advisory firms normally require a minimum account size.
+The minimum new account size varies widely across the wealth management industry.

 Online asset managers (i.e., robo-advisors), on average, require an extremely low minimum account size.
 However, they do not provide the human touch, comprehensive services, and customized relationship approach provided by your regular wealth management firm.

 So, depending on the asset manager you choose, you can expect a minimum account size requirement starting from $0 (robo-advisors) and reaching as high as $10,000,000 (highly exclusive wealth managers).

 A wealth advisory firm’s account minimum is one of the first things you’ll want to check so you don’t waste time comparing fees for financial advisors that aren’t a good fit for your asset level.

 Conclusion | 2021 Average Financial Advisor Fees Comparison